BlogNewsResourcesWebinarsGlossary

 The SaaS lifecycle stages include:

-2. SaaS onboarding: Evaluating the risks of new SaaS apps before sanctioning them.
+2. SaaS onboarding: Assess the risks of new SaaS applications and users before allowing them into your organization.

-While SSPMs address each stage of the SaaS lifecycle to some extent, they lack comprehensive capabilities in these key areas:
+While SSPMs address one stage in the SaaS lifecycle to some, they lack comprehensive capabilities in these key areas.
+These weaknesses are addressed when the SSPM is a part of a SIRM platform.

-In general, most SSPMs don't have discovery capabilities, and those that do, aren't as robust as Grip's.
+In general, most SSPMs lack discovery capabilities, and those that do aren't as robust as Grip's.
 It’s becoming common practice for employees to adopt new SaaS tools independently, bypassing IT and security oversight.
 These shadow SaaS applications can introduce significant risks, including unauthorized access to sensitive data, unvetted third-party integrations, and non-compliance with security standards.

-Identity-centric risk analysis: SSPMs primarily focus on application configurations and lack detailed insights into user identities, authentication methods, and SaaS-to-SaaS permissions granted.
-If a SaaS application a SSPM monitors is connected to an unsanctioned application, the SSPM may detect it, but in general, SSPMs are not designed to uncover or address SaaS identity risks, especially when the app is not managed in the SSPM.
+Identity-centric risk analysis: SSPMs focus primarily.
+If a SaaS application an SSPM monitors is connected to an unsanctioned application, the SSPM may detect it, but in general, SSPMs are not designed to uncover or address SaaS identity risks, especially when the app is not managed in the SSPM.

-Comprehensive offboarding: SSPMs can revoke access to sanctioned apps, but they cannot manage or offboard shadow SaaS, leaving these unmanaged applications as potential attack surface vulnerabilities.
+Account offboarding: SSPMs can revoke access to sanctioned apps, but they cannot manage or offboard shadow SaaS accounts, leaving these unmanaged applications as potential attack surface vulnerabilities.

 “SSPM solutions have helped organizations map the relationship between the SaaS applications in their environment.
 However, there are still challenges when identifying shadow IT and unsanctioned apps.
 These often pose hidden risks because security teams cannot implement relevant security policies and controls that stand outside of their organization’s SaaS ecosystem.
 This highlights the growing need for a greater focus on discovering shadow IT and unsanctioned apps.” - Frost and Sullivan